20 Unique Diwali Decoration Ideas

-Wind the string lights randomly around the hula hoop to create a beautiful chandelier which can be hung in your living room to add the festive mood to it.
+Wind the string lights randomly around the hula hoop to create a beautiful chandelier that can be hung in your living room to add the festive mood to it.
 These lights work very well both indoors and outdoors.
 They are also perfect for a quick party decor while you are at it.
 All you need will be to get a hoop to twine the lights.

 2. Thread Lanterns

 First of all, mix some glue with a little of the water in a bowl.
 Put the whole of yarn in it and keep it aside for some minutes.
-Then, take a blown up balloon and start winding the yarn all around it tightly and randomly till you get the desired pattern.
+Then, take a blown-up balloon and start winding the yarn all around it tightly and randomly till you get the desired pattern.
 Let the glue dry for some hours.
 When it all dries off burst the balloon and pull it out of the lantern.
 Insert the string lights in it and hang it up anywhere you wish.